neverRare/neverRare/README.md

 Hi, nice to meet you and welcome to my profile! (pretty sick banner huh)

-## Languages and tools I use

-- JavaScript and TypeScript
-- Rust
-- Haskell
-- Visual Studio Code
-- Git
-- Windows 10

-## My interests

-- Programming language design
-- Graphic design
-- Game development
-- Web development

-## Projects I work on

-Well, you are on GitHub, feel free to browse some of open-source repositories I'm working on.

 ## Where to reach me

 TODO